 In the northeast we see ticks and tick-borne illnesses, including Lyme disease, all year round, but during the warmer weather tick bites are more prevalent.
-It’s important to be aware of how to prevent these bites and what do if one happens.
+Therefore, it’s important to be aware of how to prevent these bites and what do if one happens.

 If you developed any symptoms, seek medical treatment immediately.
 Symptoms include-